Profile

 This way you avoid the pitfalls of the information gap

-"So exhausting", Daan sighed.
-"I have clearly told our sales team that they have to work with our new proposition and hardly anything is happening!
+“So tiring,” Daan sighed.
+“I have clearly told our sales team that they have to get started with our new proposition and hardly anything happens!
 What don't they understand?
-How many times do I have to repeat it?"
+How many times do I have to repeat it?”

-"So exhausting", Daan sighed.
-"I have clearly told our sales team that they have to work with our new proposition and hardly anything is happening!
+“So tiring,” Daan sighed.
+“I have clearly told our sales team that they have to get started with our new proposition and hardly anything happens!
 What don't they understand?
-How many times do I have to repeat it?"
+How many times do I have to repeat it?”

 What don't they understand?
-Probably a lot they don't.
-Not the why, not the why now, not exactly how, not why it's good for their customers, for the company and certainly not why it's good for themselves.
+Probably very much not.
+Not the why, not the why now, not exactly how, not why it is good for their customers, for the company and certainly not why it is good for themselves.

-How many times do I have to repeat it?
+How many times should I repeat it?
 Well, often.
 Very often.
-As many times as you think.
-How many more times?
-And then more often.
+So often that you think: how many more times?
+And then even more often.

 What's going on in this situation?
-Daan is dealing with a typical managerial problem: the information gap.
-This is the difference between the information Daan has as a manager and the information his sales team receives.
-In professional terms we call this 'information asymmetry'.
+Daan has to deal with a typical managerial problem: the information gap.
+This is the difference between the information that Daan has as a manager and the information that his sales team receives.
+In technical terms we call this 'information asymmetry'.

-In many organizations information trickles down top-down.
-In the company where Daan is manager it works the same way.
+In many organizations, information trickles down top-down.
+It works the same way in the company where Daan is manager.
 Daan has been asked to work in a project group on a new proposition.
-The management and policymakers see opportunities for broadening the product range, developing and testing R&D, marketing snare around it and sell it.
-This often works particularly well for simple products and services.
+Management and policy makers see opportunities for broadening the product range, developing and testing R&D, wrapping a marketing tie around it and selling.
+This often works well, especially for simple products and services.

-If a product or service is more complex and/or low-interest, it becomes a different story.
+If a product or service is more complex and/or low-interest, it is a different story.

-Often sales professionals determine to a large extent whether something is a success or not.
+Sales professionals often largely determine whether something will be a success or not.
 Then the human factor comes into the picture.
 And Daan is responsible for that.

-Daan hooked up early in the development of the new product and therefore has a time advantage.
+Daan joined the development of the new product at an early stage and is therefore ahead of time.

-Critical questions he had answered.
-His doubts and uncertainties have been discussed.
-Opportunities and threats have been analysed.
+Critical questions he had have been answered.
+His doubts and insecurities have been discussed.
+The opportunities and threats have been analyzed.
 Until the product was 'ready to launch'.

-And then it gets quiet.
+And then it becomes quiet.
 Too quiet.
 Not only with Daan's team, but also with other sales teams.
-To the incomprehension of Daan and his fellow managers.
-Because it's clear what needs to be done, isn't it?
+Much to the incomprehension of Daan and his fellow managers.
+Because it is clear what needs to be done, isn't it?

 That's right.
-Especially for the management.
-They are in all kinds of consultation structures, meetings, mail groups, app groups, etcetera.
-These are all moments and channels where information is shared and processed and where new information is created.
+Especially for management.
+They are in all kinds of consultation structures, meetings, email groups, app groups, etc. These are all moments and channels where information is shared and processed and where new information is created.

 And the sales team?
-They mainly deal with sales.
-Are not in the same consultative structures and meetings as their managers.
-Sitting in other mail and app groups.
-Get other information through other channels at other times.
-Other information leads to different beliefs and behaviour.
-Not so strange that a mismatch of expectations and behaviour arises.
+They are mainly concerned with sales.
+Do not participate in the same consultation structures and meetings as their managers.
+Are in other email and app groups.
+Receive different information through other channels at other times.
+Different information leads to different beliefs and different behavior.
+It is therefore not surprising that a mismatch in expectations and behavior arises.
 With all kinds of possible consequences: irritation, misunderstandings, frustration, disappointment, you name it.
 Annoying, slowing down and unnecessary.
-Because as a manager, you can't prevent the existence of the information gap, but you can prevent its pitfalls.
-Three tips from practice:
+Because as a manager you cannot prevent the existence of the information gap, but you can prevent its pitfalls.
+Three practical tips:

 1. Discuss the 'why' regularly.

-Do this especially concretely.
-And not because it's so cool to talk about your 'why'.
-In other words: why is our new product, our new service or new behaviour good for:
+Do this specifically.
+And not because it's so hip to talk about your 'why'.
+In other words: why is our new product, service or new behavior good for:

 - the customer?